 Prerequisites: COM 101.
 Students must have satisfied all ENG remediation requirements and RDG 001 prior to starting the course.
-A cou

 Description: A course designed to acquaint students with the fundamental principles and concepts of communication within the organizational environment.
 It assists in developing interpersonal skills needed for effective performance in business and the professions.
 The course examines the communication implications of organizational structure on the processing, networking, and transaction of messages.
 The communication climates of organizations are analyzed.
-SUNY GEN ED-n/a; NCC GEN ED-HUM Offered: Fall
+SUNY GE-SCOO, SCOW, SHUM; SUNY GEN ED-n/a; NCC GEN ED-HUM Offered: Fall